NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/howtodo.rst

 If you choose to contribute via GitHub, you may want to look at How to Contribute to an Open Source Project on GitHub.

 **In brief:**
-The published copy of the lesson is in the gh-pages branch of the repository (so that GitHub will regenerate it automatically).
-Please create all branches from that, and merge the master repository's gh-pages branch into your gh-pages branch before starting work.
-Please do not work directly in your gh-pages branch, since that will make it difficult for you to work on other contributions.
- - We use GitHub flow to manage changes:
-     1. Create a new branch in your desktop copy of this repository for each significant change.
-     2. Commit the change in that branch.
-     3. Push that branch to your fork of this repository on GitHub.
-     4. Submit a pull request from that branch to the master repository.
-     5. If you receive feedback, make changes on your desktop and push to your branch on GitHub: the pull request will update   automatically.
-Each lesson has two maintainers who review issues and pull requests or encourage others to do so.
-The maintainers are community volunteers, and have final say over what gets merged into the lesson.